One of my mentors, Carol, is rich.

 Use robo-advisor options

-Robo-advisors typically charge 0.30%.
+An alternative to a financial advisor is going with a robo-advisor.
+Robo-advisors typically charge less than financial advisors.
 The tradeoff is that they may not offer a human touch or personalized financial planning advice.
 But once you set some goals and risk parameters, they’ll manage your money for you, 24/7, for less.

 Whether you opt for a real-life or AI-driven financial advisor, the important thing is that you invest.
 A pile of money in your checking account is just losing value due to inflation.